jppollmeier/jppollmeier.github.io/README.md

 The research follows a quantitative approach focused on measurable performance to asses the strength of a team.
 An experimental research design was used where strong teams found by the algorithm were tested against several thousand opponent teams and a naivly chosen "best team" which consists of the top six individually best performing pokemon.
 This design gave us ground to assess team performance based on measurable performance metrics such as win-probability against random teams and the baseline of the naively chosen team.

 ### 2.3 Data Collection and Assumptions
-The Data used for this Project was provided to me by my supervisor who found a dataset on Kaggle. (footnote to dataset ~\cite{Kaggle-Link}) ?????
+The Data used for this Project was provided to me by my supervisor who found a dataset on Kaggle [^1].
 The data contains over 1000 pokemon, all their learnable abilities, stats and most relevant features to build a battle simulation.
 Although the data was far from perfectly curated it gave me a base to quickly jump right into the data analysis and development of my methodology.

 ---
 ### TODO